CYFC poster

 If you cannot attend in person for Sunday morning services then you can join on Zoom using the log-in details below.

-• Sunday morning worship led by Sue Brown
+• Sunday Morning Worship led by Jeremy Hicks

 Messy church